wpmetabox/docsv2/docs/tutorials/create-recipes-meta-box-bricks.md

 ![Newly created custom fields showed in the post editor](https://i.imgur.com/CW1s8Jk.png)

-## Step 3: Create a page template using bricks
+## 3. Creating a page template using bricks

 Go to **Bricks > Templates > Add new**.